 Information about the consultation process we ran between February and March 2022 can be found on our consultation page.

-Questions about the instruments and the broader review can be made to the Telecommunications Security Review team:
+Questions about the instruments and the broader review can be sent to the Telecommunications Security Review team:

 - Email: telsecurityreview@communications.gov.au